bentwnghk/speakAI/README.md

 ## Overview

-SpeakAI is an AI-powered web application that converts text from various sources — including pasted text, uploaded documents (PDF, DOCX, TXT), images, or URLs — into high-quality audio speech using advanced text-to-speech technology.
+SpeakAI is an AI-powered web application that converts text from various sources — including pasted text, uploaded documents (PDF, DOCX, TXT), or images — into high-quality audio speech using advanced text-to-speech technology.
 It leverages OpenAI's TTS API for natural-sounding voices and supports concurrent processing for fast audio generation.
 The app features a user-friendly Gradio-based web interface and includes OCR capabilities for extracting text from images via OpenAI's Vision API.

 ## Features